 Greenville County was concerned about the ability of Paris Mountain’s main arterial, Altamont Road, to accommodate traffic from the homes that rely on it for access.
 Consequently, the County prepared a traffic study and determined the maximum density which could be allowed to access Altamont Road without overwhelming that road’s capacity.
 The land which relies on Altamont Road for access was then rezoned to ESD-PM, reducing maximum baseline density to 1.1 units per acre.

 In other zones, Greenville County provides flexibility through lot averaging.
 However, lot averaging is not permitted in the ESD-PM zone.
 Instead, the ESD-PM zone offers some compensation for reduced density through the ability to transfer unused development rights.
 The ESD-PM zone permits administrative approval of transfers of development rights between parcels which may or may not be contiguous or under the same ownership as long as both the sending and receiving sites are within the ESD-PM zone.
-Although the zoning code has been reorganized, the substance of the TDR code section (now 8:5 ESD-PM Environmentally Sensitive District- Paris Mountain) is essentially unchanged from the version used to write the 2003 case study.
-Consequently, the following profile duplicates the one that appeared in Beyond Takings and Givings.
+Although the zoning code has been reorganized, the substance of the current TDR code section (8:5 ESD-PM Environmentally Sensitive District- Paris Mountain) remains essentially unchanged since 1983

 The Policy and Intent section of Greenville County’s TDR ordinance states that the TDR system has five purposes.